 Freewriting is a writing practise where by you pick up a pen (or sit at your keyboard) and write, non-stop for a timed period.

-By forcing yourself to ‘just write’ you allow your stream of consciousness to spill out onto the page therefore tapping into your creative subconscious.
+The idea is tha by forcing yourself to ‘just write’ you allow your stream of consciousness to spill out onto the page therefore tapping into your creative subconscious.

 It sounds so simple!
 But often it’s not.
 And here’s why.